Programma (voorlopig)

 17:30

-Diner We zorgen voor een goed verzorgd diner.
+We zorgen voor een goed verzorgd diner.
 Heb je dieet wensen?
 Laat die dan even achter bij je aanmelding.

 18:30